 FME Flow Hosted Support Policy

-The new FME Flow Hosted support plans explicitly define what FME Flow Hosted customers can expect from Safe Software when they run services on FME Flow Hosted.
+FME Flow Hosted support plans explicitly define what FME Flow Hosted customers can expect from Safe Software when they run FME Flow instances on FME Flow Hosted.
 By default all customers are on the Included support plan.
 If you wish to receive additional support, then you need to purchase a Managed support plan from an FME Flow Hosted Managed Service Provider (also called an “MSP Partner”).

 The main FME Flow Hosted pricing page outlines the basic differences between the Included support plan and the Managed support plan.